Nevill Mott

-Education and early life
+Early life and education

+Nevill Francis Mott was born on 30 September 1905 in Leeds, England, the son of Charles Francis Mott and Lilian Mary Reynolds, a granddaughter of Sir John Richardson, and great granddaughter of Sir John Henry Pelly, 1st Baronet.
+Miss Reynolds was a Cambridge Mathematics Tripos graduate and at Cambridge was the best woman mathematician of her year.
+His parents met in the Cavendish Laboratory, when both were engaged in physics research under J. J. Thomson.

-Mott was born in Leeds to Lilian Mary Reynolds and Charles Francis Mott and grew up first in the village of Giggleswick, in the West Riding of Yorkshire, where his father was Senior Science Master at Giggleswick School.
+Nevill grew up first in the village of Giggleswick in the West Riding of Yorkshire, where his father was Senior Science Master at Giggleswick School.
 His mother also taught Maths at the School.
 The family moved (due to his father's jobs) first to Staffordshire, then to Chester and finally Liverpool, where his father had been appointed Director of Education.
-Mott was at first educated at home by his mother, who was a Cambridge Mathematics Tripos graduate.
-His parents had met in the Cavendish Laboratory, when both were engaged in physics research.
-At age ten, he began formal education at Clifton College in Bristol, followed by study at St John's College, Cambridge, where he read the Mathematics Tripos.
+Mott was at first educated at home by his mother.
+At age ten, he began formal education at Clifton College in Bristol, followed by study at St. John's College, Cambridge, where he read the Mathematics Tripos, supervised by Ralph Fowler.

 Career and research

-Mott was appointed a Lecturer in the Physics Department at the University of Manchester in 1929.
-He returned to Cambridge in 1930 as a Fellow and lecturer of Gonville and Caius College, and in 1933 moved to the University of Bristol as Melville Wills Professor in Theoretical Physics.

-In 1948 he became Henry Overton Wills Professor of Physics and Director of the Henry Herbert Wills Physical Laboratory at Bristol.
-In 1954 he was appointed Cavendish Professor of Physics at Cambridge, a post he held until 1971.
+In 1929, Mott was appointed a lecturer in the School of Physics at the University of Manchester.
+He returned to Cambridge in 1930 as a Fellow of and lecturer at Gonville and Caius College, and in 1933 moved to the University of Bristol as Melville Wills Professor of Theoretical Physics.
+In 1948, he became Henry Overton Wills Professor of Physics and Director of the Henry Herbert Wills Physical Laboratory at Bristol.
+In 1954, he was appointed Cavendish Professor at Cambridge, a position he held until 1971.
 He was instrumental in the painful cancellation of the planned particle accelerator because of its very high cost.
 He also served as Master of Gonville and Caius College, 1959–1966.

 His early works were on the theoretical analysis of collisions in gases, notably the collision with spin flip of an electron against a hydrogen atom, which would stimulate subsequent works by André Blandin and Jun Kondo about similar effects between conduction electrons, as well as magnetic properties in metals.
 This sort of activity led Mott to writing two books.
 The first one, which was edited together with Ian Sneddon, gives a simple and clear description of quantum mechanics, with an emphasis on the Schrödinger equation in real space.
 The second describes atomic and electronic collisions in gases, using the rotational symmetry of electronic states in the Hartree–Fock method.